30 Open Study/Research Award

 Grant Length: 9 months, from February to November.

-Candidates should plan to attend the mandatory arrival orientation and begin their assignments in Brazil in mid-February or early March 2024.
-Alternate start dates will not be considered, except in the most extraordinary circumstances.
+Candidates must plan to attend the mandatory arrival orientation and begin their assignments in Brazil in February 2025.
+Alternate start dates will not be considered, except for graduate students whose program will start in Fall 2025.
+Should that be your case, please contact the Fulbright Commission immediately after your final selection is confirmed.

-Proficiency in Portuguese is considered somewhat important in the selection of Finalists; while it enhances the strength of an applicant, weak or lacking Portuguese proficiency will not harm an applicant’s chances of being offered an award.
+Proficiency in Portuguese is considered somewhat important in the selection of finalists; while it enhances the strength of an applicant, weak or lacking Portuguese skills will not harm an applicant’s chances of being offered an award.

 Accepted Degree Levels